RichtersFinger/yate/README.md

 * **Move Camera**: Hold `Middle Mouse Button` and drag your mouse to move your view.
 * **Zoom In/Out**: By turning the `Mouse Wheel` you can zoom in and out of the game.
 * **Interact**: You can drag&drop most game elements (if you are permitted to by the game master) or double click with your `Left Mouse Button` to interact (e.g. double clicking on a `Die` will initiate a dice roll, whereas a double click on a `Card` will cause this card to turn over).
-* **Modify**: By clicking with your `Right Mouse Button` you can open a [context menu](https://swisnl.github.io/jQuery-contextMenu/) of availible actions.
+* **Modify**: By clicking with your `Right Mouse Button` you can open a [context menu](https://swisnl.github.io/jQuery-contextMenu/) of available actions.

    Game Master Controls: Aside from general settings and actions you will find a section referring to the game element clicked on.
-This section is initiated with a Label containing the type of the game element and its internal id.
+This section is initiated with a label containing the type of the game element and its internal id.
 There the game master can `push`, `delete` or modify settings of this game element.
 See below for a detailed description of all functionalities.
 Most elements can also be manipulated in size or regarding the element layering by holding `Shift` or `Alt`, respectively, while turning the `Mouse Wheel`.

 ### Game Elements
 Aside from the `Die` elements that are only visible for their creator, only the game master can create game elements.
 After creation those elements are initially only a local object until either the `Push This` or the `Push All` actions from the context menu are performed.
 Only then the server receives the information.
 In general, changes that are made in the configuration of game elements will be local until pushed to the server.
 In some cases there will also be shown a `Restore` option to reload the current server-side settings for the given element.
 Selecting `Push Delete` will immediately delete the selected element from the server.
 All updates the server receives are passed on to all clients.